shariq1989/cookbook/content/recipe/moong_dal.md

 With one substitution, yes.
 Fry the onions in canola oil or vegetable oil instead of ghee.

-#### Can I freeze moong dal?
+#### Can I freeze this dal?

-Yes, allow the Moong Dal to cool and prepare several freezer-safe resealable plastic bags.
-Scoop a small amount of dal into each plastic bag, making sure to leave a few inches of space so the dish can expand if needed.
-Squeeze out as much air as you can before sealing the bag.
+Yes, allow the Moong Dal to cool and prepare several freezer-safe bags or containers.
+Scoop a small amount of dal into each one, making sure to leave a few inches of space so the dal can expand if needed.
 Moong Dal will freeze for up to 2 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
-To serve, warm it on the stove and prepare your side dishes.
+To serve, warm it on the stove and prepare your sides.